aletiffi/LedstripSonoff/README.md

-Sonoff Ledstrip Controller
+**Sonoff Ledstrip Controller**
 =======================
-Con questo firmware il Sonoff può comunicare tramite protocollo MQTT con un broker, e in modalità stand-alone accedendo alla homepage del dispositivo.
-Una volta connesso alla rete wifi sarà accessibile in localhost o all'indirizzo 192.168.4.1 collegandosi alla sua rete wifi.
+By installing this firmware you can control a led strip with a Sonoff.
+This Sonoff can communicate via MQTT protocol with a broker like mosquitto, and in stand-alone mode by accessing the device homepage.
+Once connected to your wifi network it will be accessible in localhost or at 192.168.4.1 by connecting to its wifi network.

 <p align="center">
   <img src="https://github.com/aletiffi/Led_Sonoff/blob/main/img/HomePage.PNG" alt="Settings"/>
 </p>

-Collegamenti
+**Wirings**
 -----------------------------------------
-In questo progetto viene utilizzato un Sonoff r1, una striscia a led ws2812b ed un alimentatore, dimensionato opportunamente per il carico richiesto dalla striscia a led.
+In this project a Sonoff r1 is used, a ws2812b led strip and a power supply, suitably sized for the load required by the led strip.

 <p align="center">
   <img src="https://github.com/aletiffi/Led_Sonoff/blob/main/img/Schema.png" alt="Settings"/>
 </p>

-Setup
+**Setup**
 -----------------------------------------
-Caricato il firmware, al primo avvio la EEPROM viene cancellata, e viene assegnato al dispositivo un nome di default.

-Una volta connessi alla rete wifi con il nome di defalut del dispositivo, aprire il browser all'indirizzo 192.168.4.1.
-Rinominare il dispositivo quindi inserire il nome della rete wifi e la password al quale deve connettersi.
-Le altre impostazioni possono essere inserite in un secondo momento.
-Premendo il pulsante `Save Settings` in fondo alla pagina il Sonoff viene riavviato, quindi cerca di connettersi alla rete impostata.
+Once the firmware has been loaded, the EEPROM is deleted at the first start, and a default name is assigned to the device.

+Once connected to the wifi network named **SonoffLedStrip** (default name) open the browser at 192.168.4.1.
+Rename the device then enter the name of the wifi network and the password to which it must connect.
+The other settings can be entered later.
+By pressing the `Save Settings` button at the bottom of the page the Sonoff restarts, then tries to connect to your network.

 <p align="center">
   <img src="https://github.com/aletiffi/Led_Sonoff/blob/main/img/Settings.PNG" alt="Settings"/>
 </p>

-L'avvenuta connessione è indicata dall'accensione del led integrato, nel caso in cui non si accenda il segnale potrebbe essere troppo debole, per riavviare il processo di connessione tenere premuto il pulsante fino ai 2 blink del led.

-Ora il dispositivo è connesso alla rete locale, ed è possibile inserire i parametri MQTT tramite la pagina web raggiungibile in localhost, inserendo nel browser `NOMEDISPOSITIVO.local`.

-Inserendo il ProductKey di OTA Drive sarà possibile gestire tramite questa piattaforma l'aggiornamento dei futuri firmware senza flashare il dispositivo fisicamente.

-Funzionalità del pulsante integrato
+The integrated led indicates successful connection to the wifi network.
+If the LED does not light up, the network signal may be too weak, to restart the connection process press and hold the button until the LED flashes 2 times.

+Now the device is connected to the local network, and it is possible to enter the MQTT parameters through the web page reachable in localhost, by entering `HostName.local` in the browser.

+If the OTA Drive ProductKey is present, it is possible to manage the updating of future firmware with this platform without having to flash the device by hand.

+**Integrated button functionality**
 -----------------------------------------
-Mantenendo premuto il pulsante del Sonoff il led eseguirà un lampeggio al secondo.
-In base al numero di lampeggi raggiunti al rilascio si attiverà una delle seguenti funzioni.
+While holding the Sonoff button, the LED will flash once per second.
+Based on the number of flashes reached at release, one of the following functions will be activated.

 - 1:  Toggle
 - 2:  Connection check
 - 3:  Check FW update
-- 4:  Show ip address
+- 4:  Show ip address (number of flashes equal to the last IP number)
 - 5:  Wifi signal power
-- 6:  Load settings
+- 6:  Load settings (for debug purpose)
-- 7:  Save settings
+- 7:  Save settings (for debug purpose)
 - 8:  EEPROM clean
-- 9:  Read all EEPROM
+- 9:  Read all EEPROM (for debug purpose)
 - 10: Sonoff restart